ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 **Diagram 1: The composition of objects and tokens within a Passport.**

 In Diagram 1, the objects and tokens that make up a [Passport](#passport) come together.
-Note that the [Passport JWT Claim](#passport-jwt-claim) is not encoded within the GA4GH Access Token.
-The contents of this JWT claim are fetched separately from the Passport Broker by sending the access token to the appropriate Passport Broker service endpoint (see the [GA4GH AAI Specification](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md)
+Note that the [Passport Claim](#passport-claim) is not encoded within the GA4GH Access Token.
+The contents of this claim are fetched separately from the Passport Broker by sending the access token to the appropriate Passport Broker service endpoint (see the [GA4GH AAI Specification](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md)